faesong/treegen/README.md

 * There are certain features that make many tree types impossible to make
-* There is no automation for Level-Of-Detail (lower-poly version), and neither any useful metadata (like vertex groups or tree skeleton, ..) exported to aid in making manual LOD creation
+* There is no automation for Level-Of-Detail (lower-poly version), and neither any useful metadata (like vertex groups or tree skeleton, ..) exported to aid in making manual lower-polycound LODs
 * Using this as a library ( https://gitlab.com/fiasco/rbfxbits ) is only viable
   from rbfx game engine really.
 It is not really hard to generalize the code to use any kind of 3D engine.